It will take you away, and leave you breathless.

 Traces of city life soon fade away as the Northern Ontario wilderness begins to unfold outside the large tinted windows.
 The seemingly unending mixed forests of the Canadian Shield open up as you skirt the shores of northern lakes and rivers, cross towering trestles, and set eyes on the same rugged landscapes and majestic views that inspired the Group of Seven to create some of Canada’s most notable works of art.

 As the train winds its way through this one-of-a-kind terrain, a GPS triggered commentary weaves the story of the region.
-Available in five languages including English throughout the coaches and in French, German, Japanese and Mandarin via wireless headsets, you’ll learn about upcoming points of interest as well as some of the rich history of the Ojibway, fur traders, explorers and entrepreneurs that opened up this vast wilderness.
-And to enhance the scenery outside your window, locomotive mounted cameras provide an engineer’s ‘eye-view’ via flat screen monitors installed throughout the coaches.
+Available in six languages including English throughout the coaches and in French, German, Japanese, Korean and Mandarin via wireless headsets, you’ll learn about upcoming points of interest as well as some of the rich history of the Ojibway, fur traders, explorers and entrepreneurs that opened up this vast wilderness.

 You know what they say about a picture.